Behavioral Health Initiatives

 Certified Community Behavioral Health Clinic (CCBHC) Demonstration

 The CCBHC demonstration is authorized through Section 223 of the Protecting Access to Medicare Act of 2014 (PAMA) which established the CCBHC model and outlines the creation of a demonstration program to implement CCBHCs and assess their effectiveness.
 In 2015, Kentucky was awarded a CCBHC Planning Grant and in August 2020, was selected to participate in the CCBHC demonstration.
-Kentucky’s CCBHC Demonstration began January 1, 2022.
+Kentucky’s CCBHC Demonstration began January 1, 2022 and currently ends December 31, 2027.

 Contact the CCBHS Team- CCBHC@ky.gov